 Enugu is a major city in southeastern Nigeria, near its border with Cameroon.
-Enugu was founded as a mining settlement for workers of Enugu Iron and Steel Company.
+Enugu was founded as a mining settlement for workers of the Enugu Iron and Steel Company.

 It is also known as The Garden City because of its great scenery.
 It has one of Nigeria’s largest markets, which attracts traders from all over West Africa.
 Its people are known for their hospitality and friendliness toward visitors.

-Enugu has many universities including the University of Nigeria Nsukka (UNN), Federal University of Technology Akoka (FUTA), Nnamdi Azikiwe University Awka (UNIZIK), and others.
+Enugu has many universities including the University of Nigeria Nsukka (UNN), the Federal University of Technology Akoka (FUTA), Nnamdi Azikiwe University Awka (UNIZIK), and others.

 With all of these factors, investing in Nigeria has become a popular prospect for many people who live abroad.
 Even if you have never invested here before, getting started is relatively easy and could provide excellent returns on your investment.